markowanga/kio-website-v3/content/authors/perz/_index.md

 ---
 organizations:
-  - name: Department of Computational Intelligence, Wroclaw University of Science and Technology
+  - name: Department of Artificial Intelligence, Wroclaw University of Science and Technology
     url: ""
 superuser: false